mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > I am a 40 year old woman who grew up in Chicago and I am now experiencing the peace, beauty, and challenges of our small Wisconsin farm.
 As a child and a teenager I was a very religious Catholic.
 I remember going to church when it was deserted and prostrating myself before the altar, hoping to experience the ecstatic union with God that many mystics had described.
 While I was studying nursing at Loyola University, one day I was in the midst of reading...

 Do you know this book...
-“Tail Hard De-chardin”?
+“Tail-hard De-chardin”?

 **Someone:** Teilhard de Chardin.

 **Katagiri Roshi:** Oh.
 You know that, huh? *[Laughter.]*

-“...reading *that* book...”
+“... [in the midst of] reading *that* book...”

 *[Laughter.]*

 *[Tape change.]*

-> ... and suddenly I experienced an indescribable insight, which inevitably led me to shed the [absolutist] dogma of the church.
+> ... and suddenly [...]
+I experienced an indescribable insight, [which] inevitably led me to shed the [absolutist] dogma of the church.
 I remember realizing at that moment that I need not fear a hell in some self-conscious afterlife after my death.
-[The] ephemeral I was already living a life of its own in the countless number of people who have crossed my path, and will be passed on in its bits and pieces long after my death.
+[The] ephemeral *I* was already living a life of its own in the countless number of people who have crossed my path, and will be passed on in its bits and pieces long after my death [...]
 >
 > However, Catholicism had permeated so much of my life up to that point, and with its letting go, I was now like a seed cast to the wind.
 Even after 20 more years of searching, trying to make sense of the universe and feel a sense of inner peace and joy, I still had not found a peace to take root and grow and blossom.
 >